l4nk332/Code-Guild/README.md

 Once properly cloned or forked run `npm install` to locally install the dependencies for the project.

-To locally start the server run `npm start`, visit `http:localhost:9000` in your browser, and you should be off an running with a local instance of Code-Guild!
+To locally start the server run `npm start`, visit `http:localhost:9000` in your browser, and you should be off and running with a local instance of Code-Guild!

 ## Challenges